Financial risk management

 • Finnish Commercial Paper programmes totalling EUR 800 million (800).

-At the year end, the Group had cash and cash equivalents totalling EUR 379 million (472) as well as EUR 640 million (640) non-utilised committed credit facilities.
-In addition a signed EUR 125 million long term loan was available for disbursement as of 31 December 2017.
-Commercial Paper Programmes were not utilised on 31 December 2017 nor on 31 December 2016.
+At the year end, the Group had cash and cash equivalents totalling EUR 487 million (379) as well as EUR 640 million (640) non-utilised committed credit facilities.
+Commercial Paper Programmes were not utilised on 31 December 2018 nor on 31 December 2017.

 The credit risks related to the placement of liquid funds and to trading in financial instruments are minimised by setting explicit limits for the counterparties and by making agreements only with the most reputable domestic and international banks and financial institutions.